"Mira tu o. Eroplano ba ese? Pajaro?" (Look, is that a plane? A bird?)

 Now let's take a look at how we use the word o in Chabacano.

-Chabacano: Bonito o! (said while looking at fireworks)
+Chabacano: Bonito o! (said while looking at something)

 English: Look, it's beautiful!